tanmayvarun/pinot-dropwizard-bundle/README.md

 A rich and easy-to-use suite of functional and admin APIs for a Pinot datastore.

+## Why use Entity model in Pinot?
+Pinot uses a relational model, then why not define an entity model at DAO layer to take advantage of all entity level, data type level validations to ensure data is correct on write and correctly parsed into POJOs on read.

 ## Functional APIs
 ```
 public interface PinotDao<T> {